Any Linux distro on NVIDIA Jetson Orin with JetPack 6

 Once that completes you should be able to pop the mSD card into your Jetson Nano and reset the device and see it boot.
 You will see all the output if you have a serial console attached.
 If you’re using HDMI it may take a little while once the NVidia logo disappears for the GNOME first user setup to appear.

 Also note that while a lot of things work on this device, like the nouveau driver for display, it’s not perfect yet and we’re actively working to fix and improve the support for the Jetson Nano, most of these will come via the standard Fedora update mechanism.
-If you have queries please engage in the usual ways via the mailing list or #fedora-arm on Libera.Chat.
+If you have queries please engage in the usual ways via the mailing list or #fedora-arm on Libera.Chat or on arm channel on matrix.

 Three ways to speed up dnf on arm devices